jakeharding/repo-health/README.md

 The frontend source is written in ES2015 using [Angular](https://angularjs.org/).
 We are using [Angular Material](https://material.angularjs.org/latest/) for our styles.

 ## Installation
 Docker is the preferred way to get an environment running.
 If you would like to not use Docker, please click [here](https://github.com/jakeharding/repo-health/blob/master/docs/Other%20Installation.md).
-Please skip the Backend Configuration and Frontend Configuration sections.
 Please note the Docker environment uses a development server and serves the backend application in a development state.
 This is not safe for production use.

 This was tested using v1.12.6 of [Docker](https://docs.docker.com/engine/installation/linux/ubuntu/) and v1.11.2 of [Docker Compose](https://docs.docker.com/compose/install/).
 Any version below these are untested.